zakdavlin/streaming-02-multiple-processes/README.md

 Python has pretty helpful error messages.
 When you get an error, read them carefully.

 - What error do you get?
+Data base is locked
 - Can you tell what line it was executing when it failed?
+I beleive line 95 when trying to execute the sql line

 ## Database Is Locked Error

 Do a web search on the sqlite3 'database is locked' error.

 - What do you learn?
+Two operations are being performed at the same time that are not allowed.
+For example dropping a table and reading from a table.
 - Once a process fails, it crashes the main process and everything stops.

 ## Deadlock